 - STUDENT PRIVACY Interactions in the context of a “digital classroom” should be entered into with the same degree of caution as online interactions in non-classroom settings.
 At no time will students be asked or encouraged to offer personal information or images to any “third party” social media websites (other than contact information, such as an email address).
 Moreover students are expressly discouraged from offering any such personal information or images.
 (RECOMMENDED: The Digital Tattoo [UBC] is a website designed to enhance student and individual awareness about the risks and implications of entering into and navigating the online environment)

-- STUDENT INFORMATION Even when using “protected” university websites such as Moodle student should take care to reveal only information (personal contact, location, etc.) they are comfortable being revealed to other students in the class or at the university.
+- STUDENT INFORMATION Even when using “protected” university websites such as eLearn or the E-Portfolio platform student should take care to reveal only information (personal contact, location, etc.) they are comfortable being revealed to other students in the class or at the university.
 Use of the Capilano student email address as a contact address is encouraged, and the use of a separate student account or student page (distinct from a personal email account or a personal Facebook/Twitter page) for online classroom interactions is encouraged.

 - CODE OF CONDUCT Students should note that online interactions with other students on Moodle or elsewhere undertaken in the context of academic projects, work, and research are governed by the terms of our course syllabus (regarding lateness, etc.) as well as the general code of conduct regarding disruptive and improper classroom behaviour outlined in the Capilano University Student Conduct Policy.